FatalRootError upon writing an output file if a second input file is missing products

 ---- FatalRootError BEGIN Fatal Root Error: @SUB=TBranchElement::Fill attempt to fill branch art::TriggerResults_TriggerResults__p2. while addresss is not set cet::exception going through module RootOutput/out run: 1 subRun: 0 event: 1 ---- FatalRootError END

 Interestingly, the error is not triggered if

 a.root in the input-file list.
 This should be remedied so that the behavior is symmetric wrt. the order of the above-specified inputs.

-#4 Updated by Kyle Knoepfel about 3 years ago
+#4 Updated by Kyle Knoepfel over 3 years ago

 - Category changed from Metadata to I/O

 - Estimated time set to 16.00 h

 keptProducts member.
 That member, in turn, is based on the present products in the input file.
 A mechanism must be put in place so that the selected output item list appropriately handles new input files that do not have products from older input files.